-CFTC has taken every step necessary to address the incident and is committed to fully protecting all of the information that you have entrusted to us.
-Unfortunately, network intrusions have become more common and this incident experienced by CFTC is similar to other experiences by other companies across the country.
-Upon learning of this incident, we immediately secured the affected account, reset passwords, and took steps to enhance the security of all information to help prevent similar incidents from occurring in the future.
-We retained a third-party forensic firm to conduct a thorough investigation and are offering you complimentary credit monitoring and identity protection services.
+LD&B has taken every step necessary to address the incident and is committed to fully protecting all of the information that you have entrusted to us.
+Unfortunately, network intrusions have become more common and this incident experienced by LD&B is similar to experiences by other companies across a range of industries.
+Upon learning of this incident, we immediately secured the affected accounts, reset passwords, and took steps to enhance the security of all information to help prevent similar incidents from occurring in the future.
+Furthermore, we retained a third-party forensic firm to conduct a thorough investigation of the incident.